goldsmithd/goldsmithd.github.io/README.md

 # helloworld
-hello world
+hello world july
-some more text
+a new line